 - Gain notable recognition of accomplishments for future employment.

-The Career Service Office subscribes annually to the Government Honors & Internship Handbook which is published by University of Arizona School of Law.
+The Career Service Office subscribes annually to the Government Honors & Internship Handbook which is published by Arizona Handbooks, L.L.C.
 The Handbook includes detailed information on over 100 federal, state, and local government honors programs (legal internships - both paid and unpaid).
 In addition, there are entry-level attorney positions which you may apply for through the Honor's Program.

 PSJD (formerly PSLawNet)